Shari Belafonte: 1980s

-1990s—present
+1990s–present

 In 1990, Belafonte made her theatrical debut in Tamara, playing the title role in the long-running Los Angeles production.
 Shortly thereafter, she starred as Dr. Laura Wingate in the USA Network's drama series Beyond Reality, which ran for two seasons from 1991 to 1993.
 She co-starred in a number of made-for-television movies in 1990s, including French Silk (1994) starring Susan Lucci, The Heidi Chronicles (1995) starring Jamie Lee Curtis, Babylon 5: Thirdspace (1998) and Loving Evangeline (1999).
 In addition, she co-hosted the syndicated series Lifestyles with Robin Leach and Shari Belafonte (1994–95), an updated version of Leach's signature program, Lifestyles of the Rich and Famous.
-In 2006, she hosted a travel program called "Travels In Mexico And The Caribbean With Shari Belafonte" on NYC Media.
+In 2006, she hosted a travel program called "Travels in Mexico and the Caribbean with Shari Belafonte" on NYC Media.

 Belafonte's multi-faceted career also includes moderating and voiceovers.
 Belafonte provided the voice of Gerald's mother, Mrs. Johanssen, in four episodes of Hey Arnold!, Diana Cruz in an episode of The Real Adventures of Jonny Quest, and the undead Southern belle zombie Blanche in Gravedale High.
 She has producing credits for theater, public and network television, and feature films.
 In addition to her affiliation with numerous children's, animal, and environment causes, she has also become the international spokesman for the Starlight Children's Foundation.
 Named by the Wall Street Journal as one of the top ten celebrity endorsers, Shari has been the spokesman for numerous corporations including Bally's International Health and Fitness, Slim-Fast, Diet System 6, and Estroven.

 In 2000s, Belafonte made a number of limited screen appearances, guest starring in an episode of The District and Nip/Tuck.
 In December 2015, it was announced that Belafonte would take over the role of Mayor Janice Lomax from Saidah Arrika Ekulona on January 19, 2016, on the ABC daytime soap opera General Hospital.
 She made her last appearance on December 20, 2017.
 In 2019, she began appearing in a recurring role as Julia in the Apple TV+ drama series The Morning Show.
 Later that year, she took the recurring role as Ebony Obsidian's character's mother in the BET comedy-drama series, Sistas.

 Personal life

 Belafonte has been married twice, first to Robert Harper (May 21, 1977 – 1988).
 She has been married to Sam Behrens since December 31, 1989.
-Belafonte posed nude for Playboy in the magazine's September 2000 edition, and was herself an avid photographer.
+Belafonte posed nude for Playboy in the magazine's September 2000 edition, and is herself an avid photographer.